 A successful anti-fraud culture is one where acts of fraud, bribery and corruption are widely recognised as unacceptable behaviour and Whistleblowing is perceived as public-spirited action.
-The Trust has put in place a number of policies, procedures and other actions to promote an anti-fraud culture.
+The Trust has put in place several policies, procedures and other actions to promote an anti-fraud culture.